agrifooddatacanada/OCA_package_standard/README.md

 ![OCA package](https://github.com/carlyh-micb/OCA_package/blob/main/package.png)

 Figure: example oca_package structure.
-Bundle and dependencies are present in the oca_bundle which is the OCA specification.
+The oca_bundle is from the OCA specification and contents are out of scope for OCA Package.
 Extensions are grouped according to community and bundle_digest target.
 In this example there is one community (adc) and two schema bundles (blue and orange highlight) which are referenced by two community groupings.

 ### OCA Bundle
 The overlays and capture base of the [OCA Specification](http://oca.colossi.network/specification/) are contained in the oca_bundle object of an oca_package.
 The contents of oca_bundle are governed by the Human Colossus Foundation and documented into the official [OCA Specification](http://oca.colossi.network/specification/).